zgq1879/EGM/README.md

 <h1 align="center">Bigger or Longer?
 Test-Time-Scaling is More Efficient<br> than Model-Size-Scaling for Visual Grounding  </h1>

-This repository releases the official implementation of Bigger or Longer?Test-Time-Scaling is More Efficient than Model-Size-Scaling for Visual Grounding.
+This repository releases the official implementation of [Bigger or Longer?Test-Time-Scaling is More Efficient than Model-Size-Scaling for Visual Grounding](https://zgq1879.github.io/EGM_website/).

-这里差一个文章地址

 ## Abstract